HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/Answers to the Basic Frequently Asked Questions.md

 # Answers to the Basic Frequently Asked Questions

-This document has answers to the most basic frequently asked questions about this repository, specially about how to use the Harden Windows Security module.
+This document has answers to the most basic frequently asked questions about this repository.

 <br>

 ## From 1 to 10 How Difficult Is It to Use the Harden Windows Security Module?

-Around 2
+1 - **Very Easy**

 <br>